East x East

 What is East x East Burwood?

-East x East Burwood is the local community project area currently under license by Life in Vacant Spaces (LiVS).
-So LiVS has been working with local businesses and community groups to install fun projects and activations for the community to enjoy.
+East x East Burwood is the local community project area currently under licence by Life in Vacant Spaces (LiVS).
+LiVS has been working with local businesses and community groups to install fun projects and activations for the community to enjoy.
 East x East is focused on activating the space and community in the area while other plans are developed and prepped.
 Therefore, you need to make the most of the projects here as they might not always be here.